Grief Can Look Different for Everyone

 How my mom dealt with the grief

-My two brothers and I dealt with our grief very differently from each other.
-For my oldest brother, I think his grief showed up as denial; things are not that bad, Mom would say if they were, and so on.
-He was the one that was closest to Dad of the three of us ‘kids'.
 His relationship with Dad was one of sharing on so many levels.
 They talked about each other's jobs.
-They talked about his kids.
+They spoke of his kids.
 They were the first ones to have kids.
-They talked about friends of my brother and how they were doing in life.
+They spoke of my brother's friends and how they were doing in life.
 I can say this without any judgment or regret.
-My oldest brother wasn't favoured over us, he was just closer to Dad.
+My oldest brother wasn't favored over; he was just closer to Dad.
 There was a special bond there.
 One that only death was able to break.

 How I dealt with the grief

 For me, the grieving started long before my dad actually died.
 I knew what the path held; I had seen this before in my work.
 I could silo my grief, rope it off.
 I could fall into a role so I didn't have to deal with my feelings at the time.

 In hindsight, that wasn't true either.
 My feelings were painfully out there.
 They just kept surfacing when I least expected it.
 My husband had to have the strength to be there for me.
 And he was.
 What I struggle with now is that I thought I had grieved the loss of Dad over time.
 I haven't.

 Dad passed last October.
 His birthday was in April, a workday for me.
 I was a mess.
 I had to keep going to my car to let out some of my grief.
 It's now June; there are songs I cannot listen to, including the song I danced to with my dad at my wedding and random songs that remind me of him.
 I still find myself tearing up as I drive down a 6-lane highway to work.
 It's all been harder than I thought.

 As much as we all loved the same man, our grieving has been very different.